Career Outlook: Sensory and Consumer Science

-Earning a certificate in applied sensory and consumer science is a good way to build valuable skills.
+Earning a certificate in applied sensory and consumer science is a good way to build valuable skills and gain the sensory science training employers are looking for.
 Our online Applied Sensory and Consumer Science Certificate Program is the only one of its kind and provides an introduction to the complex world of sensory science.
 This program combines academic and real-world expertise and explores new techniques, as well as the foundational theory behind current methods of sensory evaluation for both edible and non-edible products.
 You will learn various methods and approaches to sensory evaluation and consumer research from experienced sensory science professionals.
 Courses must be taken in sequential order as each course builds upon the concepts and skills developed in the previous course, and applicants must have fulfilled the prerequisite college-level statistics course.

 - 4 courses, complete in less than 12 months

 - Taught by veteran industry experts

 - Provides a forum for sensory science professionals from around the world to network